Not every person who takes up snooker wants or has the natural ability to turn professional.

 2) How did you get into snooker?

-My dad used to play snooker and as soon as I saw pot black in the late 60s I knew I had to play that game.
-It was a long wait because you were not allowed to play snooker until you were 16.
+My dad used to play snooker and as soon as I saw pot black in the late 60s, I knew I had to play that game.
+It was a long wait because you could not play snooker until you were 16.

 3) What made you want to get into coaching the game?